The Syntax of Film - A Glossary (Original English Version)

 This comprehensive yet concise glossary provides students with

-relevant terms and concepts they need in order to analyze movie sequences.
+relevant terms and concepts they might find useful when analyzing movie

-It does not however, provide its own frame of (analytical) reference which
+sequences.
+It does not however, provide its own frame of (analytical)

-it should be embedded in (e.g. a narratological/transmedial approach).
-The
+reference which it should be embedded in (e.g. a narratological/transmedial

-entries are mainly taken from Ephraim Katz's The Film Encyclopedia
+terminology.
+The entries are mainly taken from Ephraim Katz's The Film

-the second part of this chapter, hence the title.
-Additions were made
+Film (2000) stressing the second part of this chapter, hence the title.

 French Version